Cities are hotspots for the development and implementation of transformative solutions for a One Planet Future.

 Cities have massive leverage to reduce their ecological footprints.
 Their choice of energy, transportation, or building standards, affect huge numbers of people.

-Cities can directly improve quality of life while reducing environmental impact.
-Cities can offer options for smarter choices within energy, housing, transport, food, green space, water, and waste.
+Cities can directly improve quality of life while simultaneously reducing environmental impact.
+Cities can offer options for smarter choices within housing, transport, energy, green space, water, and waste.

-Mobility and accessibility is a key area to deliver solutions for a climate-resilient future, built on 100 percent renewable energy, together with the creation of attractive, sustainable cities, based on health, equality and improved life quality.
+Mobility and accessibility are key to delivering solutions for a climate-resilient future, built on 100 percent renewable energy.
+They are the foundation for the creation of attractive, sustainable cities, based on health, equality and improved life quality.

 In cities, everything is closely connected.
 So problems tend to multiply, but so can solutions.
 Cities can either exploit positive synergies, or struggle with negative ones.